 - Avoid drinks and food that can stain teeth, such as soda, coffee, and red wine.

-- Brush at least twice daily.
+- Floss once and brush at least twice daily.
 Poor oral hygiene can lead to gum problems, which can cause recession.
 If your gums recede, the edges of your porcelain may become visible.
 Even worse, gum disease can lead to tooth loss.
 In addition, cavities can still occur with veneers, and fillings will affect the look of your smile.

 - Avoid mouthwash with alcohol.
 The alcohol can deteriorate the bonding material.
 If you want to use mouthwash, be sure to use one without alcohol.